vexip-ui/vexip-ui/docs/demos/full-screen/desc.en-US.md

-It will help you enlarge the content you want in full screen.
+This component will help you quickly display some content in full screen.